Productivity Tools

 For those not aware, WordPress is a very powerful and very popular blogging application.
 Some would argue that WordPress is designed specifically for internet use, not private use, and it is far too powerful to simply be used as a diary program.
 However, the program is free and open source, and simple to install*, it has great import/export abilities, as well as cataloguing, tagging, searching, easy editing – everything you would want in a good piece of journal software really.
 Also, in this age of mobile devices, it has one of the coolest Android Apps that I have seen.

 *Simple is of course a relative term.
-WordPress is incredibly simple to install, under the proviso that you have a web-server running, and that web-server is equipped with PHP scripting abilities, and you have root access to a MySQL database.
+WordPress is incredibly simple to install, under the proviso that you have a VPS running a web-server running, and that web-server is equipped with PHP scripting abilities, and you have root access to a MySQL database.

 Goal Setting and Mentors